 LLMs are rapidly spreading throughout the world with their ability to solve various tasks.
 Our world is culturally diverse, and our knowledge, commonsense, and values are not always universal.
 LLMs must possess cultural understanding to be deployed fairly and prevent cultural inequity.
 However, several studies have pointed out that LLMs, which are mainly trained on English-dominant corpora, often exhibit culture-related biases, generating outputs skewed toward certain highly represented cultures~\citep{naous-etal-2024-beer, myung2024blend, sukiennik2025evaluationculturalvaluealignment}.
 In order to evaluate the cultural understanding of LLMs, a number of benchmarks have been constructed~\citep[][\textit{inter alia}]{myung2024blend, chiu-etal-2025-culturalbench, rao-etal-2025-normad, zhao-etal-2024-worldvaluesbench}.
 Additionally, some methods have been proposed to enhance cultural awareness of LLMs~\citep{NEURIPS2024_culturellm, NEURIPS2024_culturepark, liu-etal-2025-cultural}.
 Nonetheless, the mechanisms behind the cultural understanding of LLMs have not been well investigated.
 In order to improve the cultural understanding of LLMs efficiently and robustly, it is desirable to elucidate the inner workings by which LLMs perform culture-related inference.

 Previous studies have applied neuron-level analysis to investigate various properties of LLMs, such as social bias~\citep{yang-etal-2024-mitigating} and personality~\citep{deng2025neuron}.
-Regarding cultural mechanisms, \citet{ying-etal-2025-disentangling} analyzed neurons activated most strongly when the prompt language aligns with the cultural content.
+As for cultural mechanisms, \citet{ying-etal-2025-disentangling} analyzed neurons activated most strongly when the prompt language aligns with the cultural content.
 In addition, \cite{namazifard2025isolatingcultureneuronsmultilingual} proposed a method to disentangle culture neurons from language neurons.
-These studies primarily examine culture in relation to language, rather than the mechanisms by which LLMs shape their behavior based on cultural information.
+These studies primarily examine culture in relation to language, rather than how LLMs shape their behavior based on cultural information.
 Moreover, they rely on activation-based methods, which can be imprecise because cultural representations are not necessarily encoded in every token of culturally relevant texts.